kubeshop/testkube-docs/README.md

 You can create tabs for structuring your content, for example as in the [CLI Installation](https://docs.testkube.io/articles/install/cli) page.

 Please note that headlines inside tab content will be shown in the navigation menu to the right, but will not work as direct links from external sources unless they are under the default/first tab.

+## Search Indexing

+For search, we've indexed all the pages into 3 distinct categories `Main`, `Reference` and `Legacy`.
+By default the `Main` index is used which contains all the results which haven't been included in the other 2 indexes.
+The user can switch between indexes by clicking one of the 3 options at the top for the search bar.

+### Add Docs to specific index

+All docs pages which haven't been explicitly included in the other indexes, are part of the `Main` index.
+To add a page to a specific index, add the following meta tag in the head of the page. e.g:
+`<meta name="docsearch:indexPrefix" content="YOUR_INDEX" />`

 ## Updating the OpenAPI Docs

 These docs use [redocusaurus](https://redocusaurus.vercel.app/) to generate OpenAPI documentation, but since the Testkube OpenAPI definitions are too large (resulting in _very_ long build/rendering times), there is a small script at `src/scripts/split-openapis.ts` that:

 - retrieves the OpenAPI definitions for both the agent and control plane APIs
 - splits them into smaller definitions into the `src/openapi` folder
 - generates corresponding mdx files into the `docs/openapi` folder
 - generates `src/opeanpi/../redoc-sidebar.js` files that are included into the main `sidebar.js` config to add the generated mdx files to the sidebar navigation
 - generates `src/openapi/../redoc-specs.js` files that are included into the `docusaurus.config.js` config to add the generated specs to the redocusaurs configuration

 The script requires a GitHub Access Token to be provided in a TESTKUBE_OPENAPI_GITHUB_ACCESS_TOKEN environment variable